bungeemonkee/Configgy/Documentation/Pipeline/2-Source.md

 ### Files

 To use separate files for each config value simply create a text file with the same name as the config value and one of the following extensions: '.conf', '.json', '.xml'.
 Note that the file extension does not change the coercer that is used.
 So a configuration file with a '.json' extension may still contain xml that is parsed using the xml coercer if that coercer attribute is applied to the configuration property.

+### Net Core appsettings.json Files

+These work almost exactly like the default setup from the new Net Core MVC project template.
+The files are searched for in the current directory.
+If there is a file named appsettings.<environment>.json it will override settings in app.json.
+In this case <environment> will be the value of the ASPNETCORE_ENVIRONMENT environment variable, or if that is not found the ENVIRONMENT environment variable.

 ### Connection Strings